ChristopherLu/group_website/index.md

 {% capture text %}

-We are building a dynamic team of researchers passionate about robotics and AI.
-We welcome diverse expertise and perspectives, and are currently recruiting at all levels.
+We are building a dynamic team of researchers passionate about robotics and AI, esp. visual-language-action models.
+We welcome diverse expertise and perspectives.

 {%
   include button.html